csteamengine/RPi-Quadcopter/README.md

   To start, you must have NOOBS, or some OS installed on the RPi, this can be easily done if you visit their website.
 Basically, download the OS onto a formatted microSD card and plug it into the Pi and then power it up.
 To sign in for the first time, the username is "pi" and the password is "raspberry".

 # PS3 CONTROLLER
+The PS3 Controller is fairly easy to set up.
+Basically the commands download executable file sixpair that allows your Pi to recognize the bluetooth address of the controller.
+Once the file is installed, it is really plug and play.
+I have found it incredibly easy to get the controller up and running.
+First, download and compile the files, then plug in the PS3 controller via usb.
+Then, simply run sudo ./sixpair, then sixad --start and the controller is good to go.

 # PWM
 The motors are controlled by what is called pulse width modulation.
 Basically, there is the frequency and the duty cycle.
 Frequency is the amount of loops per second.
 The duty cycle is the percentage of time that the motor gets the on signal.
 So if you have a duty cycle of 50%, the motor will be on for half the loop and off for the other half.